Did you ever wonder where that tall pointy thing came from? The history of the Eiffel Tower starts with a humiliating military defeat.

 What does this have to do with the history of the Eiffel Tower?
 We're getting to that part!

 The Prussian army surrounded and laid seige to Paris on September 19.
-The Seige of Paris lasted over four months, until January 28.
-It difficult period for Parisians, including many famous Impressionist painters who lived there.
+The Seige of Paris lasted over four months, until January 28, 1871.
+It was a difficult period for Parisians, including many famous Impressionist painters who lived there.
 Parisians were so pressed for food that they even ate the animals in the zoos.
-Finally, an armistice was agreed on and, in Feburary 1871, the Prussian army withdrew.
+Finally an armistice was agreed on and, in Feburary 1871, the Prussian army withdrew.

 But it wasn't yet over for Parisians.

 A sort of socialist republic was established in Paris called the Paris Commune.